 The practice appeared clean and there was an effective schedule in place to ensure it was kept clean.
-An external cleaning company completed the cleaning at the practice.

 The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
 These reflected the relevant legislation.